Who was William Shakespeare?

 - Try a few of our suggestions to introduce children to Shakespeare's work

-- Watch a free animated adaptation of The Tempest and Macbeth on the BBC Schools Radio site
+- Watch a free animated adaptation of The Tempest and A Midsummer Night's Dream on BBC Teach

 - Find out how to 'rap' Shakespeare